Thursday, March 31, 2022

 Erich with his Remeron, Tor with his stick,

 a late-night paradise.
-No wheel in sight.
+No wheels in sight, just mentioned over and over, revolving.

-Finally arriving in his shady cave, Jeff throws a huge rock (which is clearly a real rock.
+Finally arriving in his shady cave, Tor/Jeff throws a huge rock (which is clearly a real rock.
 Way to go, Tor!) and then shakes his fists at the sky like an old codger at those rascally kids.
-He's mad the dead girl he brought up there is gone (taken away by the sheriff) but since it's Tor he also evokes an infant.
+He's mad the dead girl he brought up there is gone (taken away by the sheriff) but since it's Tor he also evokes an angry infant.
 As Francs' narration might put it: The old and the new, all at once.

 Anyway, that bit in the cave, the backseat strangulation, and the very last shot with the baby jackrabbit are alone enough to make Yucca worth it a thousand viewings over (it actually gets better around the fifth visit).
 It's classic Tor.
 Though the scene with him laying halfway on top of the dead girl could have gone all roughie/sleazy nut it's clear Tor is a very gentle giant, which gives the scenes where he's lustily lashing his radioactive lips while lying atop her a jokey playful edge.
 We never hear the sound so we don't know if his mouth is open because he's an insane lusty monster trying to kiss or lick her or is he just moving his mouth, presuming dialogue will be dubbed in later?
 She's supposed to be dead, or nearly dead.
 But she seems like she's suppressing a giggle, or a wince.
+It's clear both are just kind of jovially embarrassed by each others' closeness.

 "Vacation time.
 People travel east, west, north and south. "